Virtual Reality Goes To Work, Helping Train Employees

 Virtual reality — long touted as the next big thing in tech — hasn't taken off as a consumer product, but employers are embracing it as a more efficient and effective tool for on-the-job training.

-This year, Walmart is training over a million employees using virtual reality.
-And moving companies, airlines, food-processing, and financial firms are all using VR in different ways.
-In the virtual world, cashiers are taught to show greater empathy, mechanics learn to repair planes, and retail workers experience how to deal with armed robbery.
+This year, Walmart is training more than 1 million employees using virtual reality.
+And moving companies, airlines, food processing and financial firms are all using VR in different ways.
+In the virtual world, cashiers are taught to show greater empathy, mechanics learn to repair planes and retail workers experience how to deal with armed robbery.

 The sensory immersion is key to its effectiveness.
 Because things look and sound as if they were real, the brain processes virtual reality as though it were a real experience, says Stanford communication professor Jeremy Bailenson, who also founded the school's Virtual Human Interaction Lab.